tavetisyan95/mlflow_web_app/README.md

 ![Image](images/choose-file.jpg)

-You can find two CSVs for training in the root directory of the project - `dataset_classification_training.csv` and `dataset_classification_training.csv`.
+You can find two CSVs for training in the root directory of the project - `dataset_classification_training.csv` and `dataset_regression_training.csv`.
 They are intended for classification and regression respectively.

 The app expects datasets in a CSV file with a column header.
 The label column should be named "Target".
 Feature column names can be anything.